floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls.md

 A user who is member both of `role_a` and `role_b` gets thus access to `a1`, `a2`, `a3`, `b1`, `b2` and `b3`

-Keep in mind that roles without explicit DLS query definitions, implicitly grant access to all documents of an index.
+Keep in mind that roles without explicit DLS query definitions implicitly grant access to all documents of an index.
 Thus, if a user is in such a role, they will always be able to access all documents, even though they might be also member of roles which only grant access to a subset of documents.

 For illustration: